lsyncd/lsyncd/README.md

 Rsync+ssh is an advanced action configuration that uses a SSH to act file and directory moves directly on the target instead of re-transmitting the move destination over the wire.

 Fine-grained customization can be achieved through the config file.
 Custom action configs can even be written from scratch in cascading layers ranging from shell scripts to code written in the [Lua language](http://www.lua.org/).
 This way simple, powerful and flexible configurations can be acheived.
-See the manual for details [Lsyncd21Manual](https://github.com/axkibe/lsyncd/wiki/Manual-to-Lsyncd-2.1.x)
+See [the manual](https://axkibe.github.io/lsyncd/) for details.

 License: [GPLv2](http://www.fsf.org/licensing/licenses/info/GPLv2.html) or any later GPL version.